Even with native ads, you can still lose money. This can, of course, happen.

-By visitors sharing your content, you get free exposure and by that, you can indirectly reduce your costs per click.
+By visitors sharing your content, you get free exposure, and you can indirectly reduce your costs per click.

 11) Enable an A/B Testing Strategy Focusing First On Mobile

-As I already mentioned very often on my blog, testing is one of the most important things you can do to create a winning marketing campaign.
+As I mentioned in my blog, testing is one of the most important things you can do to create a winning marketing campaign.